Cruzeiro EC: History

 From 2003 to 2012 Cruzeiro have only won one major tournament (four times): the Campeonato Mineiro (2004, 2006, 2008, 2009).
 However, the club finished in the top five of the Campeonato Brasileiro in 2007, 2008, 2009 and 2010, guaranteeing a spot in the Copa Libertadores for four consecutive years (2008, 2009, 2010 and 2011).
 In 2010, after a great campaign in the Campeonato Brasileiro Serie A, Cruzeiro took the second place and qualified for the Copa Libertadores da America for 2011.
 Cruzeiro's biggest success in recent years was reaching the finals of the 2009 Copa Libertadores, but they lost to Estudiantes de La Plata 2–1.
 After a disastrous 2011 season, escaping relegation only in the last round after a triumphant 6–1 against arch-rival Atlético, Gilvan Tavares became president for the 2012-2013-2014 triennium.
 2012 was slightly better than 2011, but still Cruzeiro won no titles.
 In 2013 Cruzeiro lost Campeonato Mineiro again, despite displaying a good game against smaller clubs.
 Copa do Brasil started promising but Cruzeiro was knocked out by future champion Flamengo in the quarterfinals.
 After the elimination Cruzeiro went all in to Campeonato Brasileiro and was crowned champion for the third time, this time four rounds before the championship ended, playing an offensive and intense game that led many, including press and runners-up, to attribute the title many rounds before the mathematical confirmation.
 Cruzeiro's 2014 season was even more successful.
 It started with Cruzeiro winning the Campeonato Mineiro without losing a single match in the whole competition.
 In the Copa Libertadores da America, Cruzeiro was knocked out, in the quarter finals, by future champion San Lorenzo de Almagro, being the last remaining Brazilian team in the competition.
 This loss did not prevent Cruzeiro to lead the Campeonato Brasileiro for almost the whole competition, being crowned champion for the fourth time and becoming the second team not from Rio de Janeiro nor Sao Paulo to win the Campeonato Brasileiro twice in a row.
 Cruzeiro also got to the final of the Copa do Brasil, but lost both matches to rival Atlético Mineiro.

+In April 2024, three years after having acquired it for R$ 400 million, the businessman and former football player Ronaldo sold the team's SAF to businessman Pedro Lourenço for R$ 500 million.